eXTReMe Tracker

 fresco on location

-So the Ultramarine's turn white when mixed into the mortar but not when painted on as fresco.
+Also the Ultramarine's turn white when mixed into the mortar but not when painted on as fresco.
 Here is the lime in a jar with pigments tests.
-Ultramarine is very safe in secco only, glue the secco with casein medium.
+Ultramarine is very safe in secco only, glue the secco pigment with casein medium or egg.

 Here is the picture of the cracks, since it was still moist and pliable, I pressed out the cracks and ruined it.